 Founded in 2015, whose objective is to anticipate the gradual withdrawal of chemical inputs by developing credible alternatives.
 They include nettle or horsetail, natural ingredients with many benefits that have been well known since antiquity.

-The story began with the research work carried out by Professor Christian Marche, director of the Centre des Technologies Agronomiques (CTA) in Strée.
-He set up a long, meticulous selection programme based on more than 300 samples of wild nettles collected from all over Belgium.
-This programme resulted in the development of nutrient-rich nettle variety that could be cultivated.
+The story begins with the research work of Professor Christian Marche, director of the Centre des Technologies Agronomiques (CTA) in Strée.
+He set up a long and fastidious selection programme based on more than 3,000 samples of wild nettles collected in Belgium.
+The programme resulted in the development of a cultivable, nutrient-rich variety of nettle.

 In 2017, at the instigation of ITAB (France’s Institute for Organic Food and Agriculture), Europe recognised the nettle (Urtica dioica) for its fungicidal, insecticidal and acaricidal properties and paved the way for it to be marketed by recognising it as a “basic substance”.

 This was all it took to convince Georges Beguin to start planting nettles in plots and so the adventure began.
 Working in the region of Sombreffe, the company’s founder and manager, Georges turned a barn into a production unit in order to develop a Walloon production chain for nettle manure.
 This production chain now includes farmers-producers of nettles and a unit that turns them into manure, as well as partners with a marketing network.